Snigdh27/ast-consulting/README.md

 5. Your Telegram bot is now running and ready to receive commands.

 6. Users can interact with the bot by sending commands like /subscribe and /unsubscribe.

-## Contributing
-- Contributions are welcome!
-Please follow these guidelines:

-    - Fork the repository.
-    - Create a new branch: git checkout -b feature/your-feature.
-    - Commit your changes: git commit -m 'Add new feature'.
-    - Push to your branch: git push origin feature/your-feature.
-    - Create a pull request.

-## Licence

-- This is a open source project, users can contribute according to open source guidelines.

 ![image](https://github.com/Snigdh27/ast-consulting/assets/74950528/83ade6b6-fcd7-48ff-a6a3-27d66bec159a)